-Activities at Kicheche Laikipia include walking safaris with your expert guide and scout, day and night game drives in open 4x4 vehicles to include lion tracking, canoeing and visits to the Wildlife Educational Center and Chimpanzee center.
+Activities at Kicheche Laikipia include walking safaris with your expert guide and scout, day and night game drives in open 4x4 vehicles to include lion tracking, canoeing and visits to the Wildlife Educational Centre and Chimpanzee centre.

 Children of all ages are welcome at Kicheche Laikipa.
 However parents should be aware that there are no specific child friendly related facilities available at the camp, some of the activities have age restrictions on them and the area is not fenced in.
 The camp do not supply any baby equipment such as cots.